-Our recent rapid growth may not be indicative of our future growth, and if we continue to grow rapidly, we may fail to manage our growth effectively.
+Our historical growth may not be indicative of our future growth, and if we continue to grow rapidly, we may fail to manage our growth effectively.

-For the years ended December 31, 2022, 2021 and 2020, our revenues were \$778.8 million, \$609.6 million and \$434.9 million, respectively, representing year-over-year growth of 28% and 40%, respectively.
+For the years ended December 31, 2023, 2022 and 2021, our revenues were \$910.5 million, \$778.8 million and \$609.6 million, respectively, representing year-over-year growth of 17% and 28%, respectively.
 In the future, as our revenue increases, our annual revenue growth rate may decline.
 We believe our revenue growth will depend on a number of factors, including our ability to:

-- compete with other vendors of cloud-based enterprise contact center systems, including recent market entrants, and with providers of legacy onpremise systems; - · increase our existing clients' use of our solution, including additional and new features of our solution; - maintain our existing clients and their level of subscriptions and related usage, and grow subscriptions within our existing client base;

-- respond to adverse economic conditions, including the impact of macroeconomic deterioration, including increased inflation, increased interest rates, supply chain disruptions, decreased economic output and fluctuations in currency rates, the impact of the Russia-Ukraine conflict, or other factors; - respond to general macro economic factors and industry and market conditions; - further develop our partner ecosystem; - strengthen and improve our solution through significant investments in research and development and the introduction of new and enhanced features and functionality, such as our AI enabled automation features; - · introduce our solution to new markets outside of the United States and increase global awareness of our brand; and - selectively pursue acquisitions that enhance our solution offerings.
+- · compete with other vendors of cloud-based enterprise contact center systems, including recent market entrants, and with providers of legacy on-premise systems; - · increase our existing clients' use of our solution, including additional and new features of our solution; - · maintain our existing clients and their level of subscriptions and related usage, and grow subscriptions within our existing client base; - respond to adverse economic conditions, including the impact of macroeconomic deterioration, including continued inflation, increased interest rates, supply chain disruptions, decreased economic output and fluctuations in currency rates, the impact of the Russia-Ukraine conflict, the impact of the conflict in Israel, or other factors; - · respond to general macro economic factors and industry and market conditions; - · further develop our partner ecosystem; - strengthen and improve our solution through significant investments in research and development and the introduction of new and enhanced features and functionality, such as our AI enabled automation features; - · introduce our solution to new markets outside the United States and increase global awareness of our brand; and - · selectively pursue acquisitions that enhance our solution offerings.